ml-phan/population_projection/README.md

 ## Usage
 `python population.py --question {1,2,3,4,5,6}`

+Select questions using the positional argument `--question`.
+Acceptable options are one number in [1,2,3,4,5,6].
-Select question from 1 to 6.
-The result will be displayed and saved in an image file.
+The result will be displayed and saved to an image file.

 ## Contact
 phan@uni-potsdam.de